 There are many similarities between de Kooning and Picasso.
 Both received the highest level of classical training in the art of painting at a very early age.
 Picasso's teacher was his father, a highly trained painter from the academy in Málaga.
 De Kooning as well received years of classical training at the art academy in Rotterdam beginning at the age of twelve.
 The modern Dutch and Spanish masters evoke Rubens and Velasquez, and grew up in two of the most prolific nations in Europe for producing master painters.
 Both endured long years of poverty and privation to finally achieve total success.
 And in their art, de Kooning and Picasso both endeavored to elude their high level of competence and training.
 Eluding his competence, Picasso conceived cubism.
 Eluding his competence, de Kooning conceived abstract expressionism.

 And both de Kooning and Picasso painted aggressive pornography in their old age, both obsessed by female genitals (de Kooning admitted that he was "cunt crazy").
 Such a macho obsession - hardly a gesture of respect for women - can be contrasted with the serene lily ponds that Monet painted in his old age.
 Finally, de Kooning abandoned his obsession with both alcohol and female genitals, and began painting his last smooth and harmonious works that emanate a serenity like that of Monet - the calm after the storm.
 This inner calm was manifest in his last paintings despite the aging artist's severe Alzheimers dementia that left him unable to remember, verbally communicate or take care of himself.
-(De Kooning's dementia smiles from the photo at the top of this page.)
+(De Kooning's dementia smiles from the photo below.)
 Around him swirled the dementia of unscrupulous people greedy for the treasure he could create at whim, like King Midas.

 De Kooning's keen statements on the art of painting are of interest to everyone who loves painting.
 However, in their most refined essence, they are a personal message to other painters.
 In his famous interview with de Kooning, the art critic Harold Rosenberg is alert and tuned in to the painter's genius - a very rare occurance in art critics.
 But Willem de Kooning's personal message to other painters, now and to come, is understood only with the "gut feeling" of a bonafide painter.
 There are sweet degrees of artistry that remain forever beyond the perception of art-lovers, however much they may be possessed by oohs and ahs of appreciation, or Ph.Ds in art history.
 Where the most lucid perception of professional connoisseurs comes to an end, there begins the subtle realm that only artists know.
 Whether we wish to share these moments with non-artists or not makes no difference, because they cannot be conveyed to non-artists.
 Balzac put it this way: